pooyanjamshidi/GenPerf/README.md

 ## Contact

-If you notice a bug, want to request a feature, or have a question or feedback, please send an email to the tool maintainer:
+If you notice a bug, want to request a feature, or have a question or feedback, please send an email to the tool maintainers:

-[Pooyan Jamshidi](https://github.com/pooyanjamshidi), pooyan.jamshidi@gmail.com
+* [Pooyan Jamshidi](https://github.com/pooyanjamshidi), pooyan.jamshidi@gmail.com
-[Norbert Siegmund](https://github.com/nsiegmun), norbert.siegmund@uni-weimar.de
+* [Norbert Siegmund](https://github.com/nsiegmun), norbert.siegmund@uni-weimar.de